-The act of stretching and breathing exercises have a calming effect on the body, and when combined with an Epsom salt and lavender oil bath beforehand, it can help calm the senses and relax the muscles, combating the negative effects of stress that is built up throughout the day.
+The act of stretching and breathing exercises have a calming effect on the body, and when combined with an Epsom salt and lavender oil bath, it can help calm the senses and relax the muscles, combating the negative effects of stress that are built up throughout the day.
 Wintzen recommends trying some yoga poses that can easily be done while lying in bed.

 The poses can be done for one to five minutes, holding each position gently without straining yourself or causing pain.
 If specific poses are too difficult, it’s okay to stick with ones that are your favorites and incorporate them into your nightly routine.
 Poses you can choose from include: